philbgarner/gbaretro/README.md

 #GBABlank

-This is a blank starting project for a GBA-style game.
+This is a blank starting project for a GBA-style game..

 Uses bfontjs and bfontjs-imui.
 Most recent copies of those libs should be downloaded to the lib folder (not included in repo).